bruno-barros/w.eloquent-bus/README.md

 		public function handler($command){

-			// do what ever you need
+			// do whatever you need

 		}